 2. Genetic Heritage

 These ancestry reports from 23andMe contain extensive information about your genetic heritage.
-Unlike genealogical heritage reports – which tell you where geologically your ancestors came from – these genetic heritage reports tell you where geologically your actual DNA came from.
+Unlike genealogical heritage reports – which tell you your ethnicity estimates and where geologically your ancestors came from – these genetic heritage reports tell you where geologically your actual DNA came from.
 Since your particular DNA makeup is a random collection of different bits of your ancestors’ DNA, this is the most accurate way to trace your origins.

 23andMe checks the primary DNA samples of 31 populations broken into 151 sub-groups.
 Your genetic heritage is then determined to be a certain percentage of each of these 151 sub-groups.
-For example, after receiving your results you might discover that you are 20% Western European, 30% Scandinavian, 10% Iberian, and 40% British and Irish or some other combination of percentages.
+For example, after receiving your DNA results you might discover that you are 20% Western European, 30% Scandinavian, 10% Iberian, and 40% British and Irish or some other combination of percentages.

 For sub-regions that are a combination of several countries, such as “French and German”, you can click to see more details and it will tell you your match strength to each individual country.
 23andMe will also show you a map with dots indicating where the majority of your DNA comes from.